ISIS 3 Application Documentation

 Create a mosaic using a list of map projected cubes

 This program uses a text-based list of cubes, all in the same map projection and equivalent projection parameters (PixelResolution, CenterRingLongitude, etc), to generate a mosaic.
 By default, The program automatically determines the size of the mosaic by examining each cube.
-The user also has the option of entering their own rad/az range to use for the mosaic.
+The user also has the option of entering their own ring radius and ring longitude range to use for the mosaic.

 Tracking can be set at the time of Mosaic creation only and cannot be turned on after the mosaic is created.
-But the tracking will be turned off for multiband ONTOP and BENEATH priority even though it was turned on while creating the mosaic.
-Tracking for multiband input with ONTOP priority is possible only if all the Special Pixel Flags are set to True else the Tracking will be turned off.
-ONTOP priority basically places all the valid input pixels onto the mosaic unless the special pixel flags are turned on or if mosaic has a NULL pixel.
-In a multi band scenario, a pixel origin in particular line and sample will not be the same in all the different bands, which means we have to keep track of every pixel in every band. i.e. the size of the tracking bands will be the same as the number of bands in the mosaic.i.e the number of bands will be doubled.
+For multiband mosaics, if PRIORITY=ONTOP and all the Special Pixel flags are not set to true, or if PRIORITY=BENEATH, tracking will be turned off even if it was turned on while creating the mosaic.
+ONTOP priority places all the valid input pixels onto the mosaic unless the special pixel flags are turned on or if the mosaic has a NULL pixel.
+In a multi band scenario, a pixel origin within a particular line and sample will not be the same in all the different bands.

-WARNING: If Tracking is turned on in a mosaic, any subsequent applications that modify "dn" values will corrupt the Tracking band.
-It may be necessary to remove the Tracking band from the mosaic and then add it back after all the processing is complete.
-See "crop" and "cubeit".
+WARNING: If Tracking is turned on in a mosaic, any subsequent applications that modify DN values will corrupt the Tracking cube.

-There are options like MATCHBANDIN, if set requires the specfied input bands to match the mosaic bands and the bands can be anywhere in the mosaic but must be contiguous for multi-band.
-If MATCHBANDIN is not set then any input image can be placed on the mosaic within it's boundaries.
+MATCHBANDIN, if set, requires the specified input bands to match the mosaic bands and the bands can be anywhere in the mosaic but must be contiguous for multi-band.
+If MATCHBANDIN is not set then any input image can be placed on the mosaic within its boundaries.

 Currently Tracking can be viewed in the Advanced Tool Tracking option of the qview application.
 Following are the Tracking info: